monci07/Voice-NN/README.md

 ## Progress
 ### First part
-All the information its  on the jupyter notebook.
+All the information its on the Jupyter notebook.

 ### Second part
-For all the information, it will be in the Jupiter notebook.
+For all the information, it will be in the Jupyter notebook.
 Next its the progressed made in this part of the project.

 #### **_UPDATE as of 09/26/2022_**
 Tried with a spectogram data set for the training, got much less the same result, so i will continue to try a different approach.
 Got a train loss: 0.5251 and a train accuracy: 0.7880. and on a dev/test got a loss: 0.4785 and accuracy: 0.8150.